Basilicata: Modern and contemporary times

 In 1485, Basilicata was the seat of plotters against King Ferdinand I of Naples, the so-called conspiracy of the Barons, which included the Sanseverino of Tricarico, the Caracciolo of Melfi, the Gesualdo of Caggiano, the Orsini Del Balzo of Altamura and Venosa and other anti-Aragonese families.
 Later, Charles V stripped most of the barons of their lands, replacing them with the Carafa, Revertera, Pignatelli and Colonna among others.
 After the formation of the Neapolitan Republic (1647), Basilicata also rebelled, but the revolt was suppressed.
 In 1663 a new province was created in Basilicata with its capital in Matera.

 The region came under the dominion of the House of Bourbon in 1735.
 Basilicata autonomously declared its annexation to the Kingdom of Italy on August 18, 1860, with the Potenza insurrection.
-It was during this period that the State confiscated and sold off vast tracts of Basilicata's territory formerly owned by the Catholic Church.
+It was during this period that the state confiscated and sold off vast tracts of Basilicata's territory formerly owned by the Catholic Church.
 As the new owners were a handful of wealthy aristocratic families, the average citizen did not see any immediate economic and social improvements after unification, and poverty continued unabated.

 This gave rise to the phenomenon of brigandage, which actually turned into a civil war in the form of a guerrilla fighting, whereby the Bourbon in exile and the Church encouraged the peasants to rise up against the Kingdom of Italy.
 This strong opposition movement continued for many years.
-The revolt in Basilicata was led by Carmine Crocco was the most important chief in the region and the most impressive band leader in southern Italy.
+The revolt in Basilicata was led by Carmine Crocco, who was the most important chief in the region and the most impressive band leader in southern Italy.

 It was only really after World War II that things slowly began to improve thanks to land reform.
-In 1952, the inhabitants of the Sassi di Matera were rehoused by the State, but many of Basilicata's population had emigrated or were in the process of emigrating, which led to a demographic crisis from which it is still recovering.
+In 1952, the inhabitants of the Sassi di Matera were rehoused by the state, but many of Basilicata's population had emigrated or were in the process of emigrating, which led to a demographic crisis from which it is still recovering.